-- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers, and online 'cloud based' document management and editing providers
+- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers

 - other legal professionals

 - experts and other witnesses

 - prosecution authorities

 - courts and tribunals

 - the staff in my chambers

 - trainee barristers

 - lay clients

 - family and associates of the person whose personal information I am processing

 - in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

 - other regulatory authorities

 - current, past or prospective employers

 - education and examining bodies

 - business associates, professional advisers and trade bodies, e.g. the Bar Council

 - the intended recipient, where you have asked me to provide a reference.

 - the general public in relation to the publication of legal judgments and decisions of courts and tribunals